Keynote Speakers

 Professor Jan Vermunt Picture

-Professor Jan Vermunt, PhD
+Professor Jan Vermunt

-Keynote 3: Equipping Students for Technological Challenges Ahead
+Keynote 2: Equipping Students for Technological Challenges Ahead

 Keynote Title: